-If you receive a regular payment for child support or voluntary agreement from IRD or through a private arrangement – you need to let us know.
+If you get a regular payment for child support or voluntary agreement from IRD or through a private arrangement – you need to let us know.
 The amount you get will affect your benefit.
 If you don’t tell us we may not pay you enough.
 Or we may pay you too much and you have to pay the debt back.

 - a married rate of benefit

 - Supported Living Payment (caring for a person) as a sole parent

 The easiest way to tell us about your Child Support payments is online, using MyMSD.